aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

 ## Get Fact by ID

 ```
-GET /endpoint/path
+GET /:factID
 ```

-Description: This endpoint retrieves a fact from the database by its ID.
+Description: This endpoint is used to retrieve a single fact by its ID.

 Query Parameters: None

 Example Response:

 ```
 {
     "_id": "5f3f3f3f3f3f3f3f3f3f3f3f",